-- Integration requirements on page 20

-- Upgrading your integration on page 20

-- Integration setup overview on page 24

-- HP Service Manager setup on page 25

-- HP Universal CMDB setup on page 27

-- Populating UCMDB with Service Manager CI data on page 31

-- Pushing UCMDB CI data to Service Manager on page 34

-- Federating SM ticket data to UCMDB on page 38
+- "Integration Requirements" below - "How to Upgrade Your Integration" on the next page - "Integration Setup Overview" on page 28 - "HP Service Manager Setup" on page 29 - "HP Universal CMDB Setup" on page 31 - "Populating UCMDB with Service Manager CI Data" on page 36 - "Pushing UCMDB CI Data to Service Manager" on page 40 - "Federating SM Ticket Data to UCMDB" on page 46

-Before you proceed to implementing the integration in your production environment, you can refer to the following chapters for further information:
+Tip: Before you proceed to implementing the integration in your production environment, you can refer to the following chapters for further information:

-- Chapter 3, Multi-Tenancy (Multi-Company) Setup, which describes how you set up the integration in multi-tenancy mode. - Chapter 4, Standards and Best Practices, which describes best practices for implementing the integration and also provides Frequently-Asked-Questions information. - Chapter 5, Tailoring the Integration, which describes how you can tailor the integration to better suit your business needs. - Chapter 6, Troubleshooting, which provides information on troubleshooting data push and population issues.
+- "Multi-Tenancy (Multi-Company) Setup" on page 62, which describes how you set up the integration in multi-tenancy mode. - "Standards and Best Practices" on page 82, which describes best practices for implementing the integration and also provides Frequently-Asked-Questions information. - "Tailoring the Integration" on page 112, which describes how you can tailor the integration to better suit your business needs. - "Troubleshooting" on page 212, which provides information on troubleshooting data push and population issues.

-Integration requirements
+Integration Requirements

-The supported product versions of this integration are listed in Table 1.
+The supported product versions of this integration are listed in the following table.

-Table 1Supported product versions
+Supported product versions

 Service Manager UCMDB

-9.30 + UCMDB Integration Content Pack 9.30.0 ^a 10.01 CP12 ^b
+9.30 + UCMDB Integration Content Pack 9.30.0 1 10.01 CP12 2

-9.31 10.01 CP12
+9.31, 9.32 10.01 CP12